ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 Functions can also be recursive, meaning they call themselves within their own body.
 Recursion is often used in divide-and-conquer algorithms, though it is not limited to them.
-When analysing recursive functions, it is important to remember that function calls are not free—they consume memory on the stack, which can become a limiting factor if recursion depth is too large.
+When analysing recursive functions, it is important to remember that function calls are not free -- they consume memory on the stack, which can become a limiting factor if recursion depth is too large.

 ::: TODO
 describe return type